gitattributes(5) - phpMan

 This attribute controls the length of conflict markers left in the

-to a positive integer has any meaningful effect.
+has a meaningful effect.

 For example, this line in .gitattributes can be used to tell the